mm-mazhar/mazhar/README.md

 - Exposing the trained ML model as an API using FastAPI, a modern and efficient web framework.
 [Link to Deloyed API](https://deploying-ml-lasso-regression-model.onrender.com)
 - Continuous integration and deployment with CircleCI for automated building, testing, and deployment.
 - Utilizing Docker for streamlined deployment to the Railway/Render Platform.
-- Encapsulation of the entire application, including dependencies and environment, within a Docker container.
-- Consistency across different environments, easy reproducibility, and simplified deployment with Docker.

 ## Deep Learning